The Hidden Language of AI in Chemistry: Unifying Graph and Language Models of Chemistry

 We saw that graph neural networks (GNNs) organize atom feature vectors into a structured latent space that reflects their functional groups.
 Here we extend this claim, functional group clusters are not randomly arranged in the AFV space, but in a way that respects the language of reaction formula.

-Exploring the GNN latent space via reaction formulas
+Exploring the GNN latent space through reaction formulas

-We also compare these results with Morgan fingerprints (MF), an alternative molecular representation.
-With Morgan fingerprints, the nearest neighbor is often the reactant itself because the fingerprint encodes global molecular similarity rather than local changes around a reaction center.
-After removing the reactant from the candidate set, a similar pattern emerges in Morgan fingerprint space, but the structure is weaker and less coherent than what we observe with GNN embeddings.
-This reflects the local atom-based nature of GNN representations, which capture the chemistry of reaction centers more effectively than global descriptors
+We also compare these results with Morgan fingerprints, an alternative global molecular representation.
+In fingerprint space the nearest neighbor is often the reactant itself because the fingerprint encodes overall molecular similarity rather than local changes at the reaction center.
+After removing the reactant from the neighbor set, a similar directional pattern appears although it is weaker and less coherent than the pattern in GNN embedding space.
+This difference reflects the atom centered nature of GNN representations which capture the chemistry of reaction centers more effectively than global descriptors such as Morgan fingerprints.

-Additionally, we use the cosine similarity between different average reaction vectors to find that they encode syntactical relationship between the vectors as the table below shows.
+Additionally, we use the cosine similarity between different average transformation vectors to find that they encode syntactical relationship between the reaction formulas.
+A cosine similarity between two vectors is given as

 Conclusions